carrieroroberto/carrieroroberto/README.md

-<h1 align="center">👨🏻‍💻 B.Sc.
-Computer Science Engineering Student - IBM P-TECH</h1>
+<h1 align="center">👨🏻‍💻 B.Sc. in Computer and Automation Engineering | IBM P-TECH Graduate</h1>

 <h3 align="left">📚 About me:</h3>

 <p align="left">
-Computer Engineering and Automation student at the Polytechnic University of Bari, currently enrolled in the IBM’s P-TECH Program (Pathways in Technology Early College High School).
-Enthusiast of Machine Learning, Deep Learning and Software Engineering, with a strong commitment to continuous learning and professional growth.
-Native Italian speaker, certified in English and basic German.
+Graduate in Computer Engineering and Automation from the Polytechnic University of Bari, with a background developed through the IBM P-TECH Program (Pathways in Technology Early College High School).

+I have a strong interest in Machine Learning, Deep Learning, and Software Engineering, and I am committed to continuous improvement through both academic study and practical experience.
+My goal is to contribute to innovative projects in the field of Artificial Intelligence and to further specialize in advanced AI techniques and real-world applications.

+Native Italian speaker, B2 certified in English, with basic knowledge of German.
 </p>

 <h3 align="left">Connect with me:</h3>